wasp-lang/vscode-wasp/README.md

 Use `npm run compile-ts` to compile the typescript code, or `npm run watch` to automatically recompile on changes.

-Use `npm run compile` to compile typescript code and convert the TextMate grammar to JSON.
+Use `npm run compile` to both compile typescript code to javascript and to convert the TextMate grammar from YAML to JSON.

 ### Publish
 Make sure you have `vsce` installed: `npm -g install vsce`.